pyPhotometry/docs/docs/user-guide/graphical-user-interface.md

 ### Data file

-Specify the directory where data files will be saved and the subject ID.
-File names are determined by the subject ID and the date and time the recording started, e.g. `m1-2018-08-30-103945.ppd`.
+Specify the directory where data files will be saved, the subject ID, and the data file type.
+File names are determined by the subject ID, date and time the recording started, and file type, e.g. `m1-2018-08-30-103945.ppd`.
+The file type can be either 'ppd' for a binary data file, or 'csv' for a comma seperated value data file.
+For more information about file types see [importing data](../user-guide/importing-data.md).

 ---

-### Controls
+### Acquisition

 The *Start* button starts data aquisition.
 The *Record* button starts recording data to disk, it is greyed out unless a subject ID and a valid data directory are specified.
 When recording is started the file name is copied to the clipboard.
 The *Stop* button stops data aquisition.

+# Default settings

+The acquisition mode, LED currents and file type that are selected by default when the GUI is opened can be specified by editing the file *pyPhotometry/GUI/config.py*.

 # Plots